mbarkhau/sbk/lit/150_kdf_parameters.md

 ## Cost of Threading

-If we can establish that `-p=1024` parallel lanes contributes insignificant overhead compared to just `-p=1` (given large enough value for `-m`), then perhaps we won't have to encode the parameter `p` in the salt.
+If we can establish that `-p=1024` parallel lanes causes only insignificant overhead compared to just `-p=1` (given large enough value for `-m`), then perhaps we won't have to encode the parameter `p`.

 ```bash
 # run: python3 scripts/argon2cffi_test.py -t 3 -m 20 -p 8 -l 24 -y 2